 chance to catch up with my banking and other accountings, before me meet in.

-One young man, working alone is way out of the area he was signed to.
+One young man, working alone is way out of the area, he thought was signed to.
 He had been picking for quite some time, and the ground is covered in cones.
 Unfortunately, we do not harvest here, and the cones have to be abandon.
 I feel really sorry for him, but he should had paid better attention.
-Another brigade is experienced people, and is is astonishing to see how it hails with cones in their area.
+Another brigade is experienced people, and it is astonishing to see, how it hails with cones in their area.

-We grab a fast lunch at two,, mainly because we were out of seals.
+We grab a fast lunch at two, mainly because we were out of seals, and I had to return anyway.
 I take over the driving, and try to remember the trails and where the brigades are - although that changes.
-The group we missed yesterday have marked their trail, and despite that, I have a hart time recognising that as a trail: Overgrown, steep and rough, but is does lead to an area with rich trees.
+The group we missed yesterday have marked their trail, and despite that, I have a hard time recognising that as a trail: Overgrown, steep and rough, but is does lead to an area with rich trees.

 At dusk, we head back to the barn to receive the cones.
 Each brigade's bags are weighted and places on the shelf of the drying barn.
 The last arrival late in the pitch darkness.
 We head home to find a lack of warm food.
 Apparently, Madonna is taking the Sunday off.
 As a compensation, we get a bottle of the local moonshine; cha-cha.
 It is strong!

 One general and rather dominating factor in this line of work, is the resin.
 This sticky stuff is everywhere, and hard to get rite of - unless you use petrol.
 Another thing is the languish used.
 I speak Danish with Steffen, English with Shota, German with Levan, some Russian with some of the pickers and NOT Georgian with the rest.
 At least, they are real good at sign-languish, and we get along fine, probably because they have a lot of humour.